In this course, we use git repositories to share code between you and us.

 to see the new files.

 You don't need to commit or submit lab code to be graded.
-The staff will review your work during lab and check off your participation.
+We use in person check-in during lab to confirm participation.

 Assignment workflow